ruippeixotog/ebay-snipe-server/README.md

   * **GET /auction/{auctionId}**

-  Retrives information about an auction from eBay.
+  Retrieves information about an auction from eBay.

   * **GET /auction/{auctionId}/snipe**